Andy Ibáñez Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to rank 13th in baseball in home runs allowed (108 total, 1.1 per game).
+- Padres pitchers combine to rank 11th in baseball in home runs surrendered (108 total, 1.1 per game).

+- The Padres will send Musgrove (9-2) to the mound for his 16th start of the season as he aims for his 10th win.
+He is 9-2 with a 3.16 ERA and 86 strikeouts in 85 1/3 innings pitched.

+- In his last time out on Tuesday against the Toronto Blue Jays, the righty tossed six innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.